 Tip 4: Attend to your own needs

-If you’re distracted, burned out, or otherwise overwhelmed by the daily grind of caregiving, you’ll likely find connecting to the person you’re caring for difficult.
-That’s why it’s vital that while you're caring for your loved one, you don't forget about your own needs.
+If you’re distracted, burned out, or otherwise overwhelmed by the daily grind of caregiving, you’ll likely find it difficult to connect with the person you’re caring for.
+That’s why it’s vital that you don’t forget about your own needs while you’re looking after your loved one.
 Caregivers need care, too.

 Emotional needs of family caregivers

-Take time to relax daily and learn how to regulate yourself and de-stress when you start to feel overwhelmed.
-As explained above, one way to do that is by really connecting with the person you’re caring for.
-If that isn’t possible, employ your senses to effectively relieve stress in the moment and return yourself to a balanced state.
+Take time to relax daily, and learn how to regulate yourself and de-stress when you start to feel overwhelmed.
+As explained above, one way to achieve this is to really connect with the person you’re caring for.
+If that isn’t possible, employ your senses to effectively relieve stress in the moment, and return to a balanced state.

-Talk with someone to make sense of your situation and your feelings.
+Talk with someone to make sense of your situation and your feelings about it.
 There’s no better way of relieving stress than spending time face-to-face with someone who cares about you.